semio-community/semio-community.github.io/src/components/detail/README.md

 ### Core Layout Component

-#### `BaseDetailLayout.astro`
+#### `BaseDetailLayout` (React)
-The foundation component that provides the structure for all detail pages using semantic slots.
+The React foundation component that provides the structure for all detail pages using semantic slots.
+A thin `.astro` shim forwards slot content into the React layout to keep legacy routes working while new pages can import the React module directly.

 **Available Slots:**
 - `breadcrumbs` - Navigation breadcrumbs